WIT's Women of the Year Awards, Presented by Cox Automotive, Thursday, November 19, 2015

 2012 WOTY winner | Emerging/Small Organization

-Women in Technology (WIT) is delighted to announce that nominations are now open (Monday, June 15 - Friday, Aug.
+Women in Technology (WIT) is delighted to announce we had an outstanding nominations period (Monday, June 15 - Friday, Aug.
 7) for the 2015 Women of the Year (WOTY) Awards.
 Sponsored by Cox Automotive, a leading provider of digital marketing, wholesale and e-commerce solutions across the automotive industry, WOTY celebrates women technology executives for their accomplishments as leaders in business, visionaries of technology and women who make a difference in their communities.

 JANET BARNARD, 2014 WOTY WINNER, LARGE/ENTERPRISE ORGANIZATION